 Dr Seth Murray

-I am Teaching Associate Professor and Director of the Program in International Studies, as well as Associate Member of the Graduate Faculty for the Department of Sociology and Anthropology.
-I serve as the Director of Undergraduate Programs in Interdisciplinary Studies for the College of Humanities and Social Sciences' Co-Director of the Alexander Hamilton Scholars program, a dual degree honors program for students double-majoring in the Poole College of Management and International Studies at NCSU.
+I am Teaching Professor and Director of the Program in International Studies, as well as a member of the Graduate Faculty for the Department of Sociology and Anthropology.
+I serve as the Director of Undergraduate Programs in Interdisciplinary Studies for the College of Humanities and Social Sciences, where I am also Co-Director of the Alexander Hamilton Scholars program, a dual degree honors program for students double-majoring in the Poole College of Management and International Studies at NC State.

-I was born in south Louisiana and am a native of Tours, in the Central Loire Valley of France.
+I was born in south Louisiana and I am a native of Tours, in the Central Loire Valley of France.
 I also lived for six years on the French island of Guadeloupe, in the Caribbean.
 I was a Visiting Researcher at the Center for the Study of Basque Literature and Language (IKER) in Bayonne, France from 2002-2005, and I now teach the First Year Inquiry program every August at the NC State Prague Center.